-35-ADEQUACY OF SITES TOWARD THE RHNA
+ADEQUACY OF SITES TOWARD THE RHNA

-Including the proposed Abode Communities project (100 units), ADU projections (36-24 units), preserved atrisk affordable units (62 units), and opportunity site for rezoning (105-128 units), the sites inventory identifies capacity for at least 304-504 units, 242-212 of which have been identified as being able to meet the City's remaining lower-income RHNA of 195 units.
-Together with projects under construction and projects approved/entitled but not yet built, tThe City has demonstrated the ability to exceed its RHNA by 155-122 units, a 4031% overall surplus.
+Including the proposed Abode Communities project (100 units), ADU projections (24 units), and opportunity site for rezoning (128 units), the sites inventory identifies capacity for at least 504 units, 212 of which have been identified as being able to meet the City's remaining lower-income RHNA of 195 units.
+The City has demonstrated the ability to exceed its RHNA by 122 units, a 31% overall surplus.
 Overall, the City has the ability to adequately accommodate the remaining RHNA at all income levels through implementation of its Housing Plan (Table 5-4).